- UCAS course code

 Dependent courses: None

-Programme Restrictions: This course is available to final year students studying on BSc Management / Management (specialism), BSc International Management, BSc International Management with American Business Studies.
+Programme Restrictions: This course is available to final year students studying on BSc Management / Management (specialism), BSc ITMB, BSc International Management, BSc International Management with American Business Studies.

 Approved by: March UG Committee